almenscorner/AppPruner/README.md

 - sync-definitions
   - Syncs the local catalog with the remote source.

+- generate-file-report
+  - --definition-name <string> (optional if --definition-path is not set)
+  - --definition-path <path> (optional if --definition-name is not set)
+  - --version <string>           (select a specific definition version if multiple are available. default: latest)
+  - --output-path <path>        (default: current directory)

 Global options
 - A shared GlobalOptions group is used; if available, use --debug for verbose logging.